 - Make dressing

-- Make candied walnuts
+- Make candied nuts

 - Place steamer basket in Instant Pot